BhaskarAcharjee/Net-Worth-Tracker/README.md

 **Live Website:** [Net Worth Tracker](https://net-worth-tracker.netlify.app/)

+## Compatibility

+Please note that this project is optimized for desktop viewing only.
+It may not provide an optimal experience on mobile devices.

+## Screenshots

 ## Features

 - **User-Friendly Interface:** The application boasts an intuitive and easy-to-navigate interface, ensuring users of all technical backgrounds can comfortably track their finances.